foxglove/docs/docs/10-primary-sites/1-self-hosting/0-installation.md

 You will need to provision storage buckets, a Kubernetes cluster, and cloud credentials before installing the Primary Site.

-Foxglove provides a set of [Terraform examples](https://github.com/foxglove/terraform-examples) to help with the initial provisioning steps in a supported cloud provider.
+Foxglove provides a set of [Terraform examples](https://github.com/foxglove/terraform-examples) to help with these initial provisioning steps in a supported cloud provider.

 ### Create storage buckets